 The Winds of Winter

 Theon is kept prisoner by Stannis inside the watchtower.
-Informed by a letter from Lord Commander Jon Snow that Arnolf plots betrayal, Stannis has the Karstarks taken into custody.
+Informed by a letter from Jon Snow, Lord Commander of the Night's Watch, that Arnolf plots betrayal, Stannis has the Karstarks taken into custody.
 Rather than have Theon burned as a sacrifice to the Lord of Light, Asha suggests to Stannis that he instead have Theon beheaded at the island's weirwood as a sacrifice to the old gods.

 I know them lakes.
 You been on them like maggots on a corpse, hundreds o' you.
 Cut so many holes in the ice it's a bloody wonder more haven't fallen through.
 Out by the island, there's places look like a cheese the rats been at.
 Lakes are done.
 You fished them out.